EJ Manuel: 2014 season

-On September 28, 2014, in a game against the Houston Texans, one of Manuel's passes was intercepted by All-Pro defensive end J. J. Watt and returned 80 yards for a touchdown.
+During a Week 4 23–17 road loss the Houston Texans, one of Manuel's passes was intercepted by All-Pro defensive end J. J. Watt and returned 80 yards for a touchdown.
 The next day, Manuel was benched in favor of veteran quarterback Kyle Orton after starting the first four games of the 2014 season and bringing the Bills to a 2–2 record.

-Manuel finished his second professional season with 838 yards, five touchdowns, and three interceptions to go along with 16 carries for 52 yards and a touchdown in five games and four starts.
-Orton would win seven of the next 12 games, and the Bills finished the season with a 9–7 record, the first time they had posted a winning record since 2004.
+Manuel finished his second professional season with 838 passing yards, five touchdowns, and three interceptions to go along with 16 carries for 52 yards and a touchdown in five games and four starts.
+Orton would win seven of the next 12 games, and the Bills finished the season with a 9–7 record, the first time they had posted a winning record in a decade.

 2015 season

 After posting the franchise's first winning record in a decade, Orton retired and Marrone opted out of the rest of his contract.
 The Bills then hired former division rival Rex Ryan as head coach.
 Manuel competed with free agent acquisition Tyrod Taylor and trade acquisition Matt Cassel for the starting quarterback job.
 During mini-camp, Manuel struggled to compete for the starting job and was listed as the third-string quarterback on the depth chart.
 Manuel performed well in the third preseason game, completing nearly all of his passes, showing improved accuracy.
 On August 31, 2015, coach Rex Ryan announced that Manuel and Cassel had lost the starting job to Taylor.

-Manuel made his first start in over a year in Week 6 against the undefeated Cincinnati Bengals in place of an injured Tyrod Taylor, who suffered an MCL injury the previous week.
+Manuel made his first start in over a year during Week 6 against the undefeated Cincinnati Bengals in place of an injured Tyrod Taylor, who suffered an MCL injury the previous week.
 On the first drive of the game for the Bills, Manuel led the Bills 80 yards down the field for a touchdown.
 Manuel finished the 34–21 loss completing 28-of-42 passes for 263 yards, a touchdown, and an interception to go along with a rushing touchdown.

-Against the Jacksonville Jaguars on October 25 in London, Manuel threw for 298 yards and two touchdowns but had three costly turnovers, two of which were returned directly for scores in the second quarter.
+During Week 7 against the Jacksonville Jaguars in London, Manuel threw for 298 yards and two touchdowns but had three costly turnovers, two of which were returned directly for scores in the second quarter.
 He rallied the Bills from 24 points down to take the lead in the fourth quarter.
-However, Jacksonville regained the lead with a Blake Bortles touchdown pass to wide receiver Allen Hurns, sealing the 34–31 victory as the Bills were unable to respond.
+However, the Jaguars regained the lead with a Blake Bortles touchdown pass to wide receiver Allen Hurns, sealing the 34–31 victory as the Bills were unable to respond.
 With the loss, Manuel became the first quarterback in NFL history to lose a game in three countries (United States, Canada, and England).

 Manuel finished the 2015 season with 561 passing yards, three touchdowns, and three interceptions to go along with 15 carries for 59 yards and a touchdown in seven games and two starts.